The article was updated on 13 November, 2019 by Amicus.

 “Don't fall into the "KYC leak" FUD.
 We are investigating, will update shortly.”

-In the meanwhile, a fierce storm of rage broke on Twitter among the cryptocurrency community, who denounced the incident and further doubted the news was fake.
+In the meanwhile, a fierce storm of rage broke on Twitter among the cryptocurrency community.
+That denounced the incident and further doubted the news was fake.

-Anger broke out among cusotmers and and other crypto enthusiasts and traders
+Anger broke out among customers and other crypto enthusiasts and traders.

 Denouncing how cryptocurrencies, which are intended to help save anonymity, lead to such exposure